gz2010yu/pyvision/README.md

 For SQL commands, you can use the MySQL statements provided (/sae/readme/database.sql) or use Django commands (python ./manage.py makemigrations and then python ./manage.py migrate).
 If you use Django commands, do not forget to insert 1000 records into Table basic_synsetwords, check the /sae/readme/database.sql file.

 For secret key files, please check the /sae/readme/*.example files.
-However, if you are not using Sina Cloud Server, you may need to change all of these files according to your server environment.
+However, if you are not using Sina SAE and SCS Cloud Servers, you may need to change all of these files according to your server environment.
+The sae/settings.py file should also be changed in serveral places, such as os.environ.get('MYSQL_PORT').
+These are environment variables provided by Sina SAE dockers.

 For internationalization, you can use Django commands (python ./manage.py makemessages -l zh_Hans and then python ./manage.py compilemessages).
 If you added any new words for translation, before running the compilemessages command, you may want to check the path-to-your-project/common_files/locale/zh_Hans/LC_MESSAGES/django.po file